Disclaimer – This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.

 Don’t just focus on physical self care, include mental self care too.

 Related Post : 7 Day Self Care Challenge

 4. What’s on Your Bucket List

 Make a bucket list of things you want to try this year.
 Because life is not just about being productive.
 Therefore, start doing more things that make you feel excited about your life.

 So, plan out the things that you’ve mentioned in the list.
 If you aren’t intentional, you may become engrossed in your work and forget about it.
 Surprise your bestfriend, go on that trip, visit the museum, and drink your pumpkin spiced latte.

 You can’t take charge of your life unless you prioritize your health.
 So, start exercising regularly; even if it’s just a 30-minute walk.

 Also, plan your weekly meals on Sunday.
 This saves you time and allows you to maintain a healthy diet.
-This meal planner helps you organize your meals and groceries for the week.
+This magnetic meal planning pad will help you organize your meals and groceries for the week.

 6. Create A Good Vibes List

 Make another list in your ‘organize your life’ folder, of things you enjoy or want to try.
 Write down your hobbies, favorite movies, and books you want to read.
 Also, plan your outings and vacations – I’m sure you have a long list of places to visit after Covid.